xexyl/temp-test-ioccc/tmp/things-todo.md

 - Although I will have to do this when another issue is opened up I am aware of some issues in 2020/ferguson1/.winner.json.
 I do not want to forget this, however, so I am noting it here.

+- Verify consistency with try/try.alt scripts (how the commands are displayed/interactivity etc.) and verify if any entries that do not have them (most likely earlier years) that could benefit from them actually have them.
+One entry is pending discussion.